ioBroker/dm-utils/README.md

 To allow your adapter to interact with the user, you can use "actions".

 As described above, there are actions on the instance and on devices.
-The behavior of both methods are similar.
+The behavior of both methods is similar.

-Inside an action method (`handleInstanceAction()` or `handleDeviceAction()`) you can perform arbitrary actions, like talking to a device or API and you can interact with the user.
+Inside an action method (`handleInstanceAction()` or `handleDeviceAction()`) you can perform arbitrary actions, like talking to a device or API, and you can interact with the user.
 For interactions, there are methods you can call on `context`:

 ### `showMessage(text: ioBroker.StringOrTranslated)`